Spiikesan/BetterScarecrows/README.md

   "AttackRangeMultiplier": 0.75, //Attack range of the scarecrow, as a multiplier of the weapon.
 The applied formula is 2 * weaponRange * AttackRangeMultiplier.
-  "TargetLostRange": 20.0, //Distance to be forgotten by the scarecrow "SenseRange": 15.0, //View distance of the scarecrow to be targeted "IgnoreSafeZonePlayers": true, //Do not attack players in safe zone.
+  "TargetLostRange": 20.0, //Distance to be forgotten by the scarecrow "SenseRange": 15.0, //View distance of the scarecrow to be targeted "WalkSpeedFraction": 0.3, //Fraction of the speed when the Scarecrow has to walk (when roaming).
+  "RunSpeedFraction": 1.0, //Fraction of the speed when the Scarecrow has to run (when chasing) "IgnoreSafeZonePlayers": true, //Do not attack players in safe zone.
 Usefull if the CanNPCTurretsTargetScarecrow is set to true.
   "CanBradleyAPCTargetScarecrow": true, //Do Bradley have to ignore scarecrows ?
   "CanNPCTurretsTargetScarecrow": true, //Do NPC turrets have to ignore scarecrows ?
+  "DisableLoot": false, //Remove the loot of the Scarecrow corpse ?
   "Sounds": {
     "Death": "assets/prefabs/npc/murderer/sound/death.prefab",
     "Breathing": "assets/prefabs/npc/murderer/sound/breathing.prefab"